D7460N/D7460N.dev/ADD.md

  <p></p>
   <summary id="usability"><h3>USABILITY</h3></summary>

-<p>For many end-users (not all), the difference between Apple and Microsoft is design over function (respetively).
+<p>For many end-users (not all), the difference between Apple and Microsoft is design over function (respectively).
 For many developers (not all), the inevitable form/function fork on their development roadmap determines whether a web application succeeds or fails. </p>

 <p>End-user **and** developer accessibility and usability governs every design development decision.</p>